Code of Student Rights and Responsibilities

-- Revocation of University Recognition – Loss of all privileges, including University recognition, for a specified period of time.
+- Revocation of University Recognition – Loss of all privileges, including university recognition, for a specified period of time.
 Conditions for recognition may be imposed.

-- Dismissal – permanent revocation of University recognition.
+- Dismissal – permanent revocation of university recognition.

-Temporary or Provisional Orders – In addition to the authority granted in section 2.3 of this Code, the Dean of Students is empowered to impose temporary or provisional orders ex parte to preserve the status quo or to prevent the potential endangerment of persons or property.
-Such temporary or provisional orders are not intended to replace a hearing before a hearing authority.
-Such an order is intended to place parameters on individual behavior in order to avoid the necessity of a conduct hearing and allow the status quo to be maintained.
-Generally, such orders should be limited to those circumstances where the Dean has good cause to believe that the student, or the student’s behavior, poses a threat to the status quo of the University community or member(s).
-A student shall receive a written copy of the order, which specifies the conditions of the order, the duration of the order, the consequence for violation of the order, and how the record of the order will be maintained.
+Temporary or Provisional Orders – In addition to the authority granted in Section 2.3 of this Code, the dean of students is empowered to impose temporary or provisional orders to preserve the status quo or to prevent the potential endangerment of persons or property.
+Such temporary or provisional orders are not intended to replace the university’s conduct adjudication process.
+Generally, such orders should be limited to those circumstances where the dean has good cause to believe that the student, or the student’s behavior, poses a threat to the status quo of the university community or member(s).
+A student shall receive a written copy of the order, which specifies the conditions of the order, the duration of the order, the consequence for violation of the order and how the record of the order will be maintained.

 Interim Suspension may be imposed only:

-- To ensure the safety and well-being of members of the University community or preservation of University property
+- To ensure the safety and well-being of members of the university community or preservation of university property.

-- To ensure the student’s own physical or emotional safety and well-being
+- To ensure the student’s own physical or emotional safety and well-being.

-- If the student has violated a provisional order put into effect to ensure the safety and well-being of members of the University community or preservation of University property
+- If the student has violated a provisional order put into effect to ensure the safety and well-being of members of the university community or preservation of university property.

-- If the student poses a threat of disruption of, or interference with, the normal operations of the University.
+- If the student poses a threat of disruption of, or interference with, the normal operations of the university.

 - Use or Possession of Drug Paraphernalia and/or Marijuana: